ADGEfficiency/data-science-south/content/lessons/shell.md

 ### Finding Programs

-To find where a program lives, we can use `lang:shell-session:which`:
+To find where a program lives, we can use `which`:

 ```shell-session
 $ which ls
 ```

-This will show the location of the `lang:shell-session:ls` program, which is a binary file.
+This will show the location of the `ls` program, which is a binary file.

 ## Redirection